Hair restoration surgery in Cincinnati, Ohio

 Hair restoration surgery, which includes follicular strip (FUS) and follicular unit extraction (FUE) procedures, is an excellent option to treat the most common cause of hair loss in men and women, called androgenic alopecia.
 The pattern of hair loss in men and women with androgenic alopecia differs, though the cause is similar.
 Here at Harmon Facial Plastic Surgery in Cincinnati, Ohio both FUS and FUE hair restoration surgery is performed for both men and women with concerns about hair loss.

 However, there are multiple causes of hair loss for which hair restoration surgery would not be a good treatment option.
 The examples below are not all-inclusive but present a wide range of potential diagnoses.
 It is essential that any individual for whom you have a concern about any of these diagnoses should be evaluated by a dermatologist prior to considering hair restoration surgery.
-Seek a fellowship-trained facial plastic surgeon if you have concerns about your hair and feel hair restoration treatments may be a good option.
+Seek a fellowship-trained, double board-certified facial plastic surgeon if you have concerns about your hair and feel hair restoration treatments may be a good option.

 Inflammatory Causes to Hair Loss Would Not be Appropriate for Hair Restoration Surgery